Talk on Corners World Tour: Background

-After breaking the UK music scene, the band set out to build upon this success in the US and Canada, where that leg of the tour commenced in October 1998.
+After breaking into the British and European music scenes, the band set-out to continue that same momentum in North America, where their tour commenced in October 1998.
 During their stop in Chicago, the band shot the music video for "So Young".

-In December, the band set off on a more ambitious UK/European tour, selling out a five-night run at Wembley Arena, as well as selling out a majority of the other dates on the tour.
+In December 1998, the band set off on a more ambitious UK/European tour, selling out a five-night run at Wembley Arena, as well as selling out a majority of the other dates on the tour.
 In March 1999, the band toured North America as supporting act for The Rolling Stones as part of their No Security Tour.
 In July 1999, the band set off on a summer festival tour as they did the previous July (1998).
 On 17 July 1999, the band played for one of their biggest audience to date, at that point, in front of 45,000 people at Lansdowne Road football stadium.
 They were the second Irish band ever to headline a stadium gig (U2 were the first).
 This concert was recorded and would eventually be released onto VHS and DVD.
-Many consider this to be one of the band’s greatest live performances.
+Many consider this to be one of the band's greatest live performances.

-The tour concluded two weeks later, on 31st of July 1999, in Spain, A Coruña, Playa de Santa Cristina, during the Lloret del Mar music festival, where Andrea announced this concert would be the final gig of the tour.
+The tour concluded two weeks later, on 31 July 1999, in Spain, A Coruña, Playa de Santa Cristina, during the Lloret del Mar music festival, where Andrea announced this concert would be the final gig of the tour.